abhaseen/Verify-URL/README.md

 ![Read File](docs/ReadFile.png)

-As we can see several things are implemented here:
+As we can see, several things are implemented here:

 - Color for different request code ranges
 - Error handling for Connections that are refused